Masoumeh Ebtekar: Member of the Islamic City Council of Tehran (2007–2013)

-Vice presidency second term (2013–2017)
+Head of the Department of Environment (2013–2017)

 Ebtekar served as vice president and Head of the Department of Environment during the first term of President Rouhani, 2013–2017.
 During this period in spite of immense challenges facing Iran's environment, and irrespective of the fierce opposition of rival political and special interests groups, great strides were taken to enhance environmental governance and stewardship.
 Twelve environmental bills, a strong chapter in the sixth National Development Plan and numerous directives and guidelines were implemented during this period, while national plans to enhance air quality were promoted through strong cross-sectoral, management leading to better air quality trends.

 The national Low Carbon Economy Strategy was adopted; the Cabinet adopted its INDC and the Paris Agreement, which the Parliament also adopted.
 This led to important strides in renewable energy including more than 500 MW of new solar plants and much more underway.
 Restoration of wetlands according to ecosystem management schemes and local community participation was undertaken leading to revival of Houralazim wetland, designation of Hamoun as a Biosphere reserve and improvement of conditions in Urmia Lake and many other wetlands across Iran.

 A major campaign to enhance environment education, inclusion of 56 cases of environment related text and publication of the first textbook "Humans and the Environment" are some of the steps taken in this regard.

 A significant surge in the quantity and quality of civil society activism was the result of planning for enhanced nongovernmental organization participation in policy and oversight.
 During this term private sector involvement in the management of protected areas and managing wildlife conservation was promoted through legislation and incentives.
 Introducing local legislation for management schemes of national parks and protected areas and for wildlife and endangered species conservation schemes for the first time.
 Nature Rangers enjoyed high quality training and education programs while awareness campaigns led to improvements in their social status.
 International diplomacy in collaboration with UNEP, UNDP, JICA, UNESCO led to many joint projects including participatory training for local farmers and villagers in Urumia basin area, Conservation of the Cheetah, Second International Seminar on Environment Religion and Culture, First UN Conference on Combating Dust and Sand Storms, Project for Restoration of Anzali Wetland, Project for Coastal Zone Management Projects and many others.